awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

 ## Step 7: Compare Records in the Old and New Hosted Zones<a name="hosted-zones-migrating-compare"></a>

 To confirm that you successfully created all of your records in the new hosted zone, we recommend that you list the records in the new hosted zone and compare the output with the list of records from the old hosted zone\.
-To do that, perform the following procedure\.
+To do that, perform the following procedure\.<a name="hosted-zones-migrating-compare-procedure"></a>

 **To compare records in the old and new hosted zones**